Good employee survey questions: the Do's

 1. Measure more than employee satisfaction

 Employee satisfaction provides you with an insight into how your employees feel about working at your organisation.
 In 2013 the average general satisfaction level in Europe is 6.6.
 That is a good score but what does it actually tell us?
-It is much more interesting if not only your employees' satisfaction but also their employee engagement, employee commitment, motivation and productivity is mapped.
+It is much more interesting if not only your employees' satisfaction but also their employee engagement, employee commitment, motivation and productivity is mapped in your employee survey questions.
 With this you will be able to see what is going well and what can be improved upon.
-Engagement and commitment are particularly interesting aspects to measure.
+Engagement and commitment are particularly good aspects to measure.
 Engaged and committed employees deliver more but cost the same as those employees who don't show these qualities.

 2. To get the best results, involve your employees in the survey